setherickson72/TwoPhotonModeling/README.md

 * TransitTime: A very simple code for calculating the transit time broadening for a given temperature and beam size.
 Technically works for any atom, but the variables are preset for Rb87

 * CombExcitationCalc_GDD: Similar to CombExcitationCalc_ManyDifferentLengths, but allows for simulation over a range of chirps.

+* DensityMatrixMath_Function_Simple: Numerically solves the three level approximation of our two-photon excitation.
+Currently uses monochromatic excitation, could be adapted for comb based excitation.
+I'm sorry that this code will look incomprehensible, but it might make some sense after reading section 2.2.1 of my dissertation.